PQEST01/aztec-anonymous-messenger/README.md

-# 🕵️‍♂️ PrivateMessenger — Private Messaging on Aztec Network
+# 🚀Aztec Anonymous Messenger — pre-mini-testnet

 **PrivateMessenger** is a zero-knowledge messaging contract built on **Aztec L2**, enabling users to send and receive **encrypted private notes** directly on-chain.
 Each message is stored as a **`MessageNote`**, discoverable only by its intended recipient via the **PXE (Private Execution Environment)**.